sparkrew/fika/api-finder/README.md

 ### 5. Source Code Extraction with Spoon

-**Why**: Extracting actual Java source code (not bytecode or Jimple IR) with proper handling of generics, annotations, inner classes, and adding contextual markers to guide test generation.
+**Why**: Extracting actual Java source code (not bytecode or Jimple IR) with proper handling of generics, annotations, inner classes, and adding contextual markers to guide reachability scenario generation.

 **Implementation**: Fika uses **Spoon**, a library for Java source code analysis and transformation: